 50 years after having taken the photographs of the Zengakuren student protests at the Yokosuka Naval Base in 1964, Kazuo Kitai’s previously unpublished and unreleased photographs taken during the same period which capture the nearby bar district of Yokosuka Naval Base have now been realized and published in its full color form.
-Resistance (Colour) is an altogether unique and significant addiction to the seminal collection of Japanese 1970s and 1980s Protest books.
+Resistance (Colour) is an altogether unique and significant addition to the seminal collection of Japanese 1970s and 1980s Protest books...

 I first knew of Kamagasaki through Nagisa Oshima’s film ‘The Sun's Burial’.
 This film, released in 1960, had a huge impact on me, leaving a vivid image of the town in my mind.